-13.1 Regular full-time or part-time employees who work; on the holidays below will be paid at one-and-a-half (1.5) times the regular rate of pay for all hours except overnight hours.
-Employees scheduled to work on the holidays below, but who do not work, shall receive straight time for all hours he/she is regularly scheduled to work.
+13.1 Regular full-time or part-time employees who work, on the holidays below will be paid at one-and-a-half (1.5) times the regular rate of pay for all hours except overnight hours.
+Employees scheduled to work on the holidays below, but who do not work, shall receive straight time for all hours they are regularly scheduled to work.
 Part-time employees who are not scheduled to work on the day the holiday falls will not be paid for the holiday.

 New Year's Day (January 1)

-Martin Luther King Day (3 rd Monday in January)
+Martin Luther King Day (3rd Monday in January)

-President's Day (3 rd Monday in February)
+President's Day (3rd Monday in February)

 Memorial Day (Last Monday in May)

-Independence Day (4 th of July)
+Independence Day (4th of July)

-Labor Day (1 st Monday in September)
+Labor Day (1st Monday in September)

 Veterans' Day (November 11)

 Thanksgiving Day (4th Thursday of November)

 Day after Thanksgiving

 Christmas Day (December 25)